AkTyzon/Akshay-portfolio/README.md

   - Enabled analysts to query **PostgreSQL and OpenSearch** using plain English
   - Used schema-aware prompting to generate structured queries
   - Converted query results into **natural-language summaries** for faster investigations
-- Built and deployed **endpoint network bytes anomaly detection pipelines**, analyzing per-process and per-host network behavior to identify suspicious activity at scale.
+- Built and deployed **endpoint network bytes anomaly detection pipelines**, analyzing per-host network behavior to identify suspicious activity at scale.
 - Developed a **masqueraded process detection system for Windows endpoints** using **rule-based techniques**:
   - Maintained a curated allowlist of legitimate system process paths
   - Detected lookalike malicious binaries using **Levenshtein distance** on process names